chenshihelio/LAPS/README.md

 The code is open-source.
 You can use it freely but without gurantee.

 <hr>
-TODO: Instructions on how to set up initial conditions and some .
+TODO: Instructions on how to set up initial conditions.